transientskp/tkp/documentation/userref/config/overview.rst

    d = %(b)s

 Would set the values of ``a`` and ``c`` to ``1``, and ``b`` and ``d`` to ``2``.
-In some cases, the Trap provides additional variables which may be used in expansions in a particular file: these are noted in the documentation for that file.
+In some cases, the TraP provides additional variables which may be used in expansions in a particular file: these are noted in the documentation for that file.